Psalmosky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. Replace all characters A and c from input to Z and e respectively
 20. Remove all letters c and C from input
 21. A script that reverse its input
+22. Display all users and their home directories, sorted by users